Generative pasts of AI

 Keynote by: Selena Savić

-afo - 1st floor | conference hall
+@afo - 1st floor | conference hall

 In Discriminating Data, Wendy Hui Kyong Chun proposed countering harmful technological disruptions by using AI systems to provide evidence of past discrimination.
 In other words, to turn automated predictions of injustices on themselves.
 This resonates with concurrent calls to use AI to resist erasure, loss of memory and other systemic outcomes of past oppressions.
 In this talk, I discuss potentials to reverse and rewind automated data extractivism.
 Inspired by Christiane Floyd's recent writing on conversational agents, I document interactions with vectorized word corpora and large language models as a way to learn about relations and (mis)conceptions abstracted from data.